Frequently Asked Questions (FAQ)

 How do you give back?

 Espiritu is proud to be a fair trade company.
 Anyone looking to work in our factory is welcome any day, as long as they’re ready to work 30 mins prior to opening, and come to work drug/alcohol free.
-We pay each employee per pair that they do, and they are trained to our quality standards.
+We pay each Mexican Artisan per pair that they do, and they are trained to our quality standards.
 Our facility is a safe environment for anyone to work in great conditions.
 Espiritu’s mission also promotes the arts and culture of Mexico, and we create events to allow everyone to showcase their art.
 For more information about our future events check us out on Instagram @EspirituCulture or sign up to our mailing list.

 What makes Espiritu superior quality?

-Our shoes are made with traditional techniques representative of Southern Mexico.
+Our Mexican leather shoes are made with traditional techniques representative of Southern Mexico.
 In Espiritu, we implement a system that ensures quality control in sizing, color, material quality, and standards for a long lasting fit.
 We add 3 layers of cushioning to our insoles; we incorporated arch support, and switched our leathers to genuine quality to ensure the softest fit.
-Our vegetable based dyes are another great technique to assure an organic elaboration.
+Our vegetable based dyes are another great ethically-made shoe technique to assure an organic elaboration.

 Who owns Espiritu?